Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel.md

 #### Returns

-A string that represents the class of which *ASvariableName* is a member.
+string; A string that represents the class of which *ASvariableName* is a member.

 #### Description